kylesuzuki/net-activities/README.md

 - Observe DHCP Traffic.
 - Observe DNS Traffic.
 - Observe RDP Traffic.
-- Delete the Resource Group to avoid incurring costs.
+- Delete the Resource Groups to avoid incurring costs.
-- Verify the successful deletion of the Resource Group.
+- Verify the successful deletion of the Resource Groups.

 <h2>Environments and Technologies Used</h2>